azukaar/Cosmos-Docs/src/content/docs/guides/servapps.md

 ### Volumes

-This allow you to edit the volumes the container is using.
+This allows you to edit the volumes the container is using.
 You can add or remove volumes, and change the mount point of the volume in the container.
 There are two types of volumes: **Bind** and **Volume**.
 Bind volumes are folders on the host that are mounted in the container.
 Volume volumes are volumes created by Docker.
 You can read more about volumes [here](https://docs.docker.com/storage/volumes/).

 ![Volumes](../../../assets/servapps_6.png)